 Our capital requirements through 2013 will depend on numerous factors, including the success of our commercialization efforts and of our research and development, the resources we devote to develop and support our technologies and our success in pursuing strategic licensing and funded product development relationships with external partners.
 Subject to our ability to generate revenues and cash flow from our ProBiora3 products and our ability to raise additional capital including through possible joint ventures and/or partnerships, we expect to incur substantial expenditures to further commercialize or develop each of our technologies including continued increases in costs related to research, preclinical testing and clinical studies, as well as significant costs associated with our capital raising efforts and being a public company.
 We will require substantial funds to conduct research and development and preclinical and Phase 1 clinical testing of our licensed, patented technologies and to develop sublicensing relationships for the Phase 2 and 3 clinical testing and manufacture and marketing of any products that are approved for commercial sale.
-Our plans include seeking both equity and non-dilutive financing, alliances or other partnership agreements with entities interested in our technologies, or other business transactions that would generate sufficient resources to ensure continuation of our operations and research and development programs.
+Our plans include seeking both equity and debt financing, alliances or other partnership agreements with entities interested in our technologies, or other business transactions that would generate sufficient resources to ensure continuation of our operations and research and development programs.

-In addition, the report of our independent registered public accounting firm with respect to our financial statements for the year ended December 31, 2011 included in our Annual Report on Form 10-K contains an explanatory paragraph stating that our operating losses and negative cash flows from operations since inception, and our need to raise additional financing and/or financial support prior to July 2012 in order to continue to fund our operations, raise substantial doubt about our ability to continue as a going concern.
-If we are unable to raise sufficient capital we will need to significantly modify our operational plans in order for us to continue as a going concern.
-We believe that the recent completion of our private placement offering will eliminate this doubt and enable us to continue as a going concern; however, if we are unable to raise capital in the future, we will need to obtain alternative financing or significantly modify our operational plans for us to continue as a going concern.
-Further, and notwithstanding the receipt of the net proceeds from our private placement offering, given our planned expenditures for the next several years, including, without limitation, expenditures in connection with our contemplated clinical trials of SMaRT Replacement Therapy and MU1140-S, it is possible that our independent registered public accounting firm may conclude, in connection with their attestation of our financial statements for fiscal years after 2011, that there is substantial doubt regarding our ability to continue as a going concern.
+The report of our independent registered public accounting firm with respect to our financial statements for the year ended December 31, 2011 included in our Annual Report on Form 10-K contains an explanatory paragraph stating that our operating losses and negative cash flows from operations since inception, and our need to raise additional financing and/or financial support in order to continue to fund our operations, raise substantial doubt about our ability to continue as a going concern.
+We believe that the recent completion of our private placement offering will eliminate this doubt and enable us to continue as a going concern.

-We believe that the net proceeds from our recent private placement offering, together with our existing cash and cash equivalents, and committed research and development funding, will allow us to fund our operating plan through at least the next 18 months.
+We believe that the net proceeds from our recent private placement offering, together with our existing cash and cash equivalents, and revenues from probiotic product sales, will allow us to fund our operating plan through at least the next 18 months.
 If our available cash and cash equivalents are insufficient to satisfy our liquidity requirements, or if we develop additional opportunities to do so, we may seek to sell additional equity or debt securities or obtain a credit facility.
 The sale of additional equity or debt securities may result in additional dilution to our shareholders.
 If we raise additional funds through the issuance of debt securities or preferred stock, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
-We also require additional capital beyond our currently forecasted amounts, such as, if we determine to proceed independently with a Phase 3 clinical trial for our SMaRT Replacement Therapy.
+We may also require additional capital beyond our currently forecasted amounts, such as, if we determine to proceed independently with a Third Phase 1 or a Phase 2/3 clinical trial for our SMaRT Replacement Therapy.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we were unable to obtain additional financing, we may be required to reduce the scope of, delay or eliminate some or all of our planned clinical testing, research and development and commercialization activities, which could harm our business.